 And now, you ask, what is the connection between Style and Trust?
 Let’s consider which of the four elements would be the most important to each of the styles.
 Knowing this will be helpful in building a trusting relationship with each style you meet.

 Triangles are status conscious and like to surround themselves with powerful people.
 They demand competence and set high standards.
 To be trusted by a Triangle means you need to be confident and show them that you are the best at what you do.
 Triangles are most likely to place the most value on ABLE.

-Squiggles, when they trust, they place value on BELIEVEABLE.
-They deal with concepts so values and integrity are important to them.
+Squiggles, when they trust, they place value on BELIEVABLE.
+They deal with concepts, so values and integrity are important to them.

 Circles find the best in everyone and often trust others immediately.
 To them, you are “innocent until proven guilty”.
 Circles would most likely place value on CONNECTED; they have to feel that you care about them if you want to keep the trust that they so readily give.

 Boxes take pride in doing things by following a system.
 Because they prefer to work alone and feel they can do things themselves, Boxes usually take the longest to trust others; but once they do, they trust for life!
 They will trust you if you show them that you also have a system and will help them deliver.
 To them, you must be DEPENDABLE.